-'''

-BibliographicReferenceList ≡

-List ⊓ ∀po:contains.deo:BibliographicReference
+BibliographicReferenceList ≡ List ∩ ∀po:contains.deo:BibliographicReference

-'''

-All above textual or graphical constructs are usually contained within broader elements that aim to describe the overall organisation of the document structure.
+All above textual or graphical constructs are usually contained in broader elements that aim to describe the overall organisation of the document structure.
 First, we have the front matter, i.e., the initial principal part of a document, usually containing self-referential metadata.
-Although in a book it can be quite extensive, in a journal article the front
+Although in a book it can be quite extensive, in a journal article the front matter is normally restricted to the title, authors and the authors' affiliation details, although the latter may alternatively be included in a footnote or the back matter.
+The DoCO class FrontMatter is disjoint with the previous classes and is defined as follows: